bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b1-ASTPC/README.md

 <details><summary>Object typing</summary>

-For the **Object typing** capability, the test is considered passed if **all** the following validation criteria are satisfied.

-The validation procedure must verify that an IFC entity type with the given Name is typing (via `IfcRelDefinesByType`) exactly a given number of objects of the requested Name, no more and no less.

 - **Concept Template**: Object Typing
 - **Usage** (if existing): NA
+> **Acceptance criteria**: For the **Object typing** capability, the test is considered passed if **all** the following validation criteria are satisfied.
+>
+> The validation procedure must verify that an IFC entity type with the given Name is typing (via `IfcRelDefinesByType`) exactly a given number of objects of the requested Name, no more and no less.

 | Entity Type     | Entity Type Name                    | Minimum | Maximum | IfcObject       | IfcObject Name                      |
 |-----------------|-------------------------------------|---------|---------|-----------------|-------------------------------------|